MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable-resource-manager.md

 - Azure Virtual Machine Scale Sets
 - Hybrid virtual machines connected with [Azure Arc](/azure/azure-arc/overview)

-If you aren't familiar with how to deploy a Resource Manager template, see [Deploy templates](#deploy-templates).

 ## Prerequisites

 - See [Azure Monitor agent supported operating systems and environments](../agents/azure-monitor-agent-supported-operating-systems.md) to verify that your operating system is supported by Azure Monitor agent.
 See [Dependency Agent requirements](./vminsights-dependency-agent-maintenance.